 Board – Magic Squad of Vision and Power

-Mary DeMare, President
+Mary DeMare, Board Member

 Mary came to Pittsboro 7 years ago with her little dog and a twinkle in her eye.
 Tami had lured her here to run the new co-op grocery store, Chatham Marketplace, by promising community, challenging work, fun and glitter.
 All of those promises came true and Mary had an amazing experience as General Manager of the Marketplace for 6 1/2 years.